 Even among Louisiana’s 400-plus annual festivals, the Zwolle Tamale Fiesta stands out.
-Held October 12 - 14, 2017, the fest honors the heritage of Spanish settlers and American Indians who created west-central Louisiana’s unique culture.
+Held the second weekend in October, the fest honors the heritage of Spanish settlers and American Indians who created west-central Louisiana’s unique culture.
 And what’s more: it’s an absolutely delicious way to spend a weekend.
 Get your fill of tamales while enjoying the parade, carnival rides, live music and pageants.
 Learn more about the Zwolle Tamale Fiesta is always held the second full weekend in October.

 Sabine Parish is located at the northernmost point of El Camino Real de los Tejas — the famed “Royal Road” that linked Mexico City with Spanish settlements in what’s today Texas and Louisiana.
 The road ends at Los Adaes State Historic Site in Robeline, and it crosses through Fort Jesup State Historic Site in Many.
 Each tells fascinating stories of life on the frontier as it was lived more than 300 years ago.

 The Choctaw-Apache tribe, one of the largest American Indian tribes in Louisiana, welcomes visitors every spring to its annual Powwow, going stronger than ever after more than 20 years.
 Located in the village of Ebarb, the Powwow features local food, crafts and lots of dancing.